gobeyondidentity/developer-docs/docs/integration-guides/auth0.md

 * Ensure that you have an Auth0 account with admin privileges

 * Access to a Beyond Identity tenant.
-If you don't have one, contact your administrator.
+If you don't have one, reach out to Beyond Identity Support.

 ## Add Beyond Identity as an Identity Provider